 On a low carb diet, you would typically eat around 100 grams of carbs or less per day, while on a keto diet, you would limit your intake to less than 50 grams of carbs per day.
 This low-carb intake forces your body into a state of ketosis, where it starts burning fat for energy instead of carbs.
-For many people, the keto diet is more effective for weight loss and improved blood sugar control.
+The keto diet is more effective for weight loss and improved blood sugar control for many people.

 What can I eat on a low-carb diet?

 here are a lot of foods you can eat on a low carb diet!

 - Healthy fats, like avocado, fatty fish, whole eggs, butter

 - Low-carb vegetables, like broccoli, cauliflower, leafy greens, bell peppers